lemonade-1/furima-39087/README.md

 | price            | integer    | null: false                    |

 ### Association
-- belongs_to : user
+- belongs_to :user
-- has_one : purchase
+- has_one :purchase

 ## purchases テーブル
 | Column | Type        | Options                        |